Michael Patton – BBs in Applied Sport with Business

-The two years I took out of college gave me time to work full time and think about what I wanted to achieve in the long term.
+The two years I took out of university gave me time to work full time and think about what I wanted to achieve in the long term.
 When the pandemic started affecting business’ in March of 2020, it was probably the best thing that happened to me.
 It made me think and ask myself questions on how I want my career to go and what was I doing to get there.
-That is when I decided to go back to IT Sligo and then look to apply to the Professional Masters of Education in Limerick or go across the water to England to train to be a teacher.
+That is when I decided to go back to ATU Sligo and then apply to the Professional Master of Education (PME) in the University of Limerick or go across the water to England to train to be a PE teacher.

-I can now say that I have been offered a place from the University of Limerick on a Professional Masters of Education course which I have accepted.
-This is my plans for the next two years and all going well I will graduate as a PE teacher in 2023.
+I was accepted onto the PME in Physical Education Teaching in the University of Limerick.
 This is a huge achievement for me, as being a teacher is something I have dreamt about for quite a while.
-I can’t wait to get started in September and look forward to where my teaching career takes me in the future!
+I look forward to seeing where my teaching career takes me in the future!

 Dónal Ó Loideáin – BBs in Applied Sport with Business